 Your doctor may prescribe a drug that you take before exercise to minimize or prevent exercise-induced bronchoconstriction.
 Talk to your doctor about how much time you need between taking the drug and exercising.
 Drugs in this group include the following:

-- Short-acting beta agonists (SABAs) are inhaled drugs that help open airways.
+- Short-acting beta agonists are inhaled drugs that help open airways.
 These are the most commonly used and generally most effective pre-exercise medications.
-Daily use of a SABA is not recommended, however, because you may develop a tolerance to its effect.
-These drugs include albuterol (ProAir HFA, Proventil HFA, Ventolin HFA), levalbuterol (Xopenex HFA) and pirbuterol (Maxair).
+Daily use of these medications is not recommended, however, because you may develop a tolerance to the drugs.
+These drugs include albuterol (ProAir HFA, Proventil HFA, Ventolin HFA) and levalbuterol (Xopenex HFA).

 - Ipratropium (Atrovent HFA) is an inhaled medication that relaxes the airways and may be effective for some people.
 A generic version of ipratropium also can be taken with a nebulizer.